 Before enabling SSL security, make sure that:

-Cache and client processes have been stopped.
+The cache and client processes have been stopped.

 The certificate is installed in the Trusted Root Certificate Authorities store in Microsoft Management Console.
 If it is in the Personal folder, drag-and-drop the certificate to the Certificates folder in Trusted Root Certificate Authorities.

-If the client certificate is to be made optional, please refer to the Property table below for detailed prerequisites in this case.
+- If the client certificate is to be made optional, please refer to the property table below for detailed prerequisites in this case.

 Enabling SSL Certificate in NCache